An overview of my experiences. Scroll all the way down for a skill summary.

 UX Designer

 SMART Technologies is a medium-sized edu-tech company.
-They create hardware and software products for use in schools, but are most well-known for creating the interactive whiteboard market.
+They create hardware and software products for use in schools, but are most well-known for establishing the interactive whiteboard market.
 I was part of a small UX team responsible for bringing new products to market, and engaging with teachers and students to develop a foundational understanding of our users.

 Motorola Mobile Devices